When Do I Need to Submit My Self Assessment Tax Return?

 Claiming expenses

 If you want to reduce your tax bill (who doesn’t?) then you can claim expenses which relate to your business.
 If you’ve spent any money on running the business, this is an expense.
-For example, stationery, software, equipment, accounting help and hiring costs – they’re all expenses you can claim for to reduce your tax bill.
+For example, stationery, software, equipment, accounting help and hiring costs – they’re all expenses you can claim to reduce your tax bill.

-If, however, your expenses are lower than £1,000 in the year, you might be better off claiming for the Trading Allowance.
+If your business expenses total less than £1,000 in the year, you might be better off claiming for the Trading Allowance instead.
 This is a tax-free allowance of £1,000 which any self-employed person can claim on top of the personal allowance.
+Just remember that you can only claim the allowance or your expenses - not both.
+Choose the one which gives you the biggest reduction in your tax bill.

 Prepare payment